-Some children may have an increased risk of abuse.
+We recognise that some children may have an increased risk of abuse.
 It is important to understand that this increase in risk is due more to societal attitudes and assumptions or child protection procedures that fail to acknowledge children's diverse circumstances, rather than the individual child's personality, impairment or circumstances.
 Many factors can contribute to an increase in risk, including prejudice and discrimination, isolation, social exclusion, communication issues and reluctance on the part of some adults to accept that abuse can occur.

 Any child in any family in any school could become a victim of abuse.
-Staff should always maintain an attitude of "It could happen here".

-There are also a number of specific safeguarding concerns that we recognise our pupils may experience;
+However, there are also a number of specific safeguarding concerns that we recognise our pupils may experience, including:

-- child missing from education
+- child missing or absent from education

 - child missing from home or care

 - child sexual exploitation (CSE), child criminal exploitation (CCE)

 - bullying including cyberbullying

 - domestic abuse

 - drugs

 - fabricated or induced illness

 - faith abuse

 - female genital mutilation (FGM)

 - forced marriage

 - gangs and youth violence

 - gender-based violence/violence against women and girls (VAWG)

 - mental health

 - private fostering

 - radicalisation

 - youth produced sexual imagery (sexting)

 - teenage relationship abuse

 - trafficking

-- peer on peer abuse
+- child on child abuse

-- upskirting
+- up -skirting

 - serious violence

 - sexual harassment